SequAna-Ukon/VTK_CF/README.md

 # Structure of the practical
 The practical will be divided up by days (1-3).
 We'll hold the 4th day spare and see how we're getting on.
 We can be flexible with how or if we use the 4th day.

 Each day we will work towards our end goal of recapitulating the results of our chosen studies.
 But remember, our goal is to learn along the way, not to get to the end.
-I would rather we take our time on the journey that reaches the final figures.
+I would instead we take our time on the journey that reaches the final figures.

-One of the most important skills in computation biology/informatics is the effective sourcing of reference material.
+One of the most essential skills in computation biology/informatics is the effective sourcing of reference material.
 I.e. good googling!

 As such throughout the 3/4 days, while you will be given a structure to follow,